-Abstract Submission is open and will close on Wednesday, December 5 2019
+Abstract Submission is close since Thursday, December 5 2019

 Abstracts are to be submitted through JACoW Scientific Program Management System (SPMS).

 Three vehicles for publication, with progressively higher standards for quality and originality, will be offered for the IPAC’20 conference:

 1. JACoW: Publication of the conference proceedings on the JACoW website

 2. Light Peer Review: Publication of the refereed IPAC’20 proceedings in the Institute of Physics Journal of Physics: Conference Series